A20 ~ Kitty’s Legacy

 This place changed a lot… quite obvious.
 More than a thousand years have passed.
 Plus, there was that earthquake…

 Even so, I like this neighborhood of New Angeles, it brings back memories from my past.
-Many memories from the twentieth and twenty-first century come back when I’m wandering through the old streets.
+Many good memories from the twentieth and twenty-first century come back when I’m wandering through these old streets.

 The strongest memories are those related to Kathy… I can’t help to remember her… My interactions with Aia and Enya make them flourish every so often.
 Mostly Enya…

-Kathy… I can’t avoid the mark she left on me so many years ago… That bronzed, slightly plump yet sweet woman.
+Kathy… I can’t avoid the mark she left on me so many years ago… That bronzed, slightly plump, and sweet woman.
 My intimate friend…

 That’s the main reason why she pops up when I’m with Enya.
 There are similarities in our relationships, and both are quite felines.
 Well, Enya really is feline, and Kathy was feline-like…

 I sigh deeply as my feet guide me through alleys I haven’t explored yet.
 Aia, Enya… what do I do about these women?
 I—Yes… I love them.
 But… why am I so uncertain?
 What would Kathy tell me?
 She always knew how to give advice.
 She knew me so well…